 A relative newcomer in the social media scene, TikTok’s explosive growth has transformed the platform in recent months into a vibrant place of brand discovery.
-Its highly engaged community loves to shop, share thoughts on products and services, and talk about brands and consumer experiences.
+Its highly engaged community loves shopping, sharing thoughts on products and services, and discussing brands and consumer experiences.

 With over a billion monthly active users (and growing) and a demographic that’s growing up with more associated spending power, TikTok’s promotional appeal has never been stronger.
-TikTok’s users tend to be young (teens account for 25%), but TikTok’s audience has been growing in demographics, particularly since the COVID-19 lockdowns in 2020.
+TikTok’s users tend to be young, but TikTok’s audience has been growing in demographics, particularly since the COVID-19 lockdowns in 2020.

-You’ve probably seen stories of TikTok’s significant consumer influence throughout 2020 and 2021, emptying retailer shelves in the wake of surges in demand for skorts, feta cheese, leggings, and much more.
-Content verticals of all kinds have flourished on TikTok, with specialty niches that are ripe for incredibly targeted marketing opportunities.
+You’ll probably recall stories of TikTok’s significant consumer influence throughout 2020 and 2021, emptying retailer shelves in the wake of surges in demand for skorts, feta cheese, leggings, and much more.
+Content verticals of all kinds have continued to flourished on TikTok, with specialty niches that are ripe for incredibly targeted marketing opportunities.

 The best TikToks are creatively evocative and drive connection through shared experiences.
 Brands that can authentically contribute to the conversation with influencers in a fun, relatable way are going to be far more successful on TikTok than those who rely on commercial language and imagery.

 There are TikTok creators of all kinds, serving up an endless variety of content in a variety of categories (esp holiday marketing).
 These are the people who truly understand the intricacies of the platform, and can best connect with users through entertaining performances, challenges, duets, and other platform-specific strategies.